yassersheta-cmyk/Data-Science-AI-and-ML-Study-Journey/README.md

 # [Git and Github]( Git_and_Github_(basics).pdf)

-    "Proficient in using Git for version control to manage code evolution and ensure project integrity.
+  Proficient in using Git for version control to manage code evolution and ensure project integrity.
 I am experienced in the full GitHub workflow, from creating branches and managing pull requests to resolving merge conflicts effectively.
-This allows me to collaborate seamlessly within software teams and maintain a clean, organized codebase."
+This allows me to collaborate seamlessly within software teams and maintain a clean, organized codebase.